melodee-project/melodee-next/docs/TECHNICAL_SPEC.md

 The database schema is defined in detail in `DATABASE_SCHEMA.md`.

-This section intentionally stays high-level and focuses on how the schema supports the behavior in this spec (performance targets, denormalization, partitioning) rather than repeating full DDL.
+This section intentionally stays high-level and focuses on how the schema supports the behavior in this spec (performance targets, denormalization, indexing) rather than repeating full DDL.
 When updating schema details, edit `DATABASE_SCHEMA.md` and ensure any behavioral implications are reflected here.

 ## 3. API Specifications